Rudolf Caracciola: 1931–1932: Move to Alfa Romeo

 Mercedes-Benz withdrew entirely from motor racing at the start of 1932 in the face of the economic crisis, so Caracciola moved to Alfa Romeo with a promise to return to Mercedes if they resumed racing.
 His contract stipulated he would begin racing for the Italian team as a semi-independent.
 Caracciola later wrote that the Alfa Romeo manager was defensive when he questioned him about this clause; Caracciola believed it was because the firm's Italian drivers did not believe he could adjust smoothly from the big Mercedes cars to the smaller Alfa Romeos.
 His first race for his new team was at the Mille Miglia; he led early in the race, but retired when a valve connection broke.
 Caracciola later wrote, "I can still see the expression on [Alfa Romeo driver Giuseppe] Campari's face when I arrived back at the factory.
 He smiled to himself as if to say, Well, didn't I tell you that one wasn't going to make it?"

 The next race was the Monaco Grand Prix, where Caracciola was again entered as a semi-independent.
 He ran fourth early in the race, but moved to second as Alfa Romeo driver Baconin Borzacchini pitted for a wheel change and the axle on Achille Varzi's Bugatti broke.
 Tazio Nuvolari, in the other Alfa Romeo, found his lead reduced rapidly as Caracciola closed in; with ten laps remaining in the race Caracciola was so close he could see Nuvolari changing gears.
 He finished the race just behind Nuvolari.
 The crowd jeered Caracciola: they believed he had deliberately lost for the team, denying them a fight for the win.
 However, on the strength of his performance, Caracciola was offered a full spot on the Alfa Romeo team, which he accepted.

 Alfa Romeo dominated the rest of the Grand Prix season.
 Nuvolari and Campari drove the light and newly introduced Alfa Romeo P3 at the Italian Grand Prix, while Borzacchini and Caracciola drove much heavier 8Cs.
-Caracciola was forced to retired when his car broke down, but he took over Borzacchini's car when the Italian was hit by a stone, and came third, behind Nuvolari and Fagioli.
+Caracciola was forced to retire when his car broke down, but he took over Borzacchini's car when the Italian was hit by a stone, and came third, behind Nuvolari and Fagioli.
 In the French Grand Prix, Caracciola, now driving a P3, battled Nuvolari for the lead early on.
-Alfa Romeo's dominance was so great and their cars so far ahead the team could choose the top three finishing positions, thus Nuvolari won from Borzacchini and Caracciola, with the two Italians ahead of the German.
+Alfa Romeo's dominance was so great and their cars were so far ahead the team could choose the top three finishing positions, thus Nuvolari won from Borzacchini and Caracciola, with the two Italians ahead of the German.
 The order was different at the 1932 German Grand Prix, where Caracciola won from Nuvolari and Borzacchini.